Greyhound racing: Ireland

-Greyhound racing is a popular industry in Ireland with the majority of tracks falling under the control of Rásaíocht Con Éireann (GRI) which is a commercial semi-state body and reports to the Department of Agriculture, Food and the Marine.
-The vast majority of greyhounds racing in the UK are imported from Irish breeders (estimated 90%).

-In the greyhound industry Northern Irish tracks are considered to be in the category of Irish greyhound racing and the results are published by the GRI.
-They do not come under the control of the Greyhound Board of Great Britain.
+Greyhound racing in Ireland is overseen by Rásaíocht Con Éireann (GRI), a commercial semi-state body that operates and regulates the majority of greyhound racing tracks and reports to the Department of Agriculture, Food and the Marine.
+Northern Irish tracks are treated as part of Irish greyhound racing, with results published by GRI and not governed by the Greyhound Board of Great Britain (GBGB).